icemansina/IJCAI2016/README.md

     conda install -c toli lasagne
     ```

-2. You can do training/validation/test through this IPython notebook ./Train_validation_test_release.ipynb.
+2. You can do training/validation/test through this IPython notebook file Train_validation_test_release.ipynb.
 PS: The demo code use splited cullpdb+profile_6133_filtered for training/validation and then test on CB513 and CASP dataset.
 You can use whole cullpdb+profile_6133_filtered for training to obtain better performace.

-## Progress
+# Progress
 - [x] README for training
 - [x] README for project settings
 - [x] Dynamic training codes
 - [x] Dynamic evaluation codes
 - [ ] Multi-GPU support

-## Acknowledgement
+# Acknowledgement

 We thank [Jian Zhou](http://www.princeton.edu/~jzthree/) and [Sheng Wang](http://ttic.uchicago.edu/~wangsheng/) for CASP dataset generation.

-## Reference
+# Reference
 If you find this code useful for your research, please cite

 ```